-"For me, the challenge was keeping

-progress expected by us and NIH," Kings- "The amount of the award was also research training programs, faculty men- a challenge in developing what was extor training programs, and infrastructure pected.
+"For me, the challenge was keeping had to develop all the components we had the program components and making the progress expected by us and NIH," Kings-The BUILD team first created three ford said.
+"The amount of the award was also research training programs, faculty men- a challenge in developing what was extor training programs, and infrastructure pected.
 It wasn't some small project. for research, including pilot/equipment Getting it off the ground and everybody awards for faculty.
-Simultaneously, putting together all the pieces was a big Cal State Long Beach's BUILD program was so successful in preparing the million award that would fund BUILD NIH had defined a need to get more II.
-The goal for BUILD II, according to lead investigator Dr. Chi-Ah Chun, is to make the program a permanent part of Cal State Long Beach, fully integrated idence-based best practices for student "BUILD was supposed to do everycompleted the BUILD program by Spring thing in five years, from development 2019, 66% of them matriculated into and testing interventions to their institutionalization and dissemination," Chun said.
+Simultaneously, putting together all the pieces was a big Cal State Long Beach's BUILD program was so successful in preparing the Health and Human Services, Liberal Arts next generation of researchers that NIH and Natural Sciences and Mathematics to awarded a second grant in 2019, a \$19.8 million award that would fund BUILD NIH had defined a need to get more II.
+The goal for BUILD II, according to lead investigator Dr. Chi-Ah Chun, is to make the program a permanent part of Cal State Long Beach, fully integrated years, more than 280 undergraduates into the university, and disseminate evidence-based best practices for student They gave 1,072 research presentations training and faculty development to oth- "BUILD was supposed to do everycompleted the BUILD program by Spring thing in five years, from development 2019, 66% of them matriculated into and testing interventions to their institutionalization and dissemination," Chun said.
 "We knew two years into BUILD up with what was happening across all I that it would not be feasible...
 I think